datafibers-community/df_complete_guide/design_overview.md

 # Design Overview
-Most DataFibers components support ***L***ist, ***A***dd, ***U***pdate, and ***D***elete operations.
+DataFibers application supports operations, such as ***L***ist, ***A***dd, ***U***pdate, and ***D***elete operations, on DF Connects or Transforms.
 In short, we call it **LAUD** operation.
-Below is over DataFibers communication sequence diagram for below core functional components.
+Below are DataFibers sequence diagram for common LAUD operations.

-* Connect LAUD: Procedure for connect operations.
+* Connect LAUD: Sequence for connect operations.
-* Transform LUAD: Procedure for transform operations.
+* Transform LAUD: Sequence for transform operations.
-* Schema Registry LUA: Procedure for schema operations.
+* Schema Registry LAU: Sequence for schema operations.
-* Install L: Procedure for list of installed connects/transforms.
+* Installed L: Sequence for list of installed connects/transforms.
-* Status Sync.: Procedure for synchronize DataFibers' Status.
+* Status Sync.: Sequence for synchronizing status.

 ## Connect LAUD
-The Connect follows LAUD operation as follows.
+The Connect performs LAUD operation as follows.

 {% plantuml %}
 actor Rest_Client